photoprism/photoprism-docs/docs/contribute.md

 ## Submitting Patches

-The PhotoPrism project welcomes all contributors and contributions regardless of skill or experience level.
+We welcome all contributors and contributions regardless of skill or experience level.
 If you are interested in helping with the project, we will help you with your contribution.

 ###  Development Environment